 Las Casas de la Judería is five 15th-century palaces joined together.
 Descend to the basement and you walk above Roman, Visigothic, and Arab ruins that document 2,000 years of Córdoba's history.
-The 64 rooms connect through a network of inner courtyards and vaulted passages — an actual labyrinth, not a design concept.
+The 64 rooms connect through a network of inner courtyards and vaulted passages: an actual labyrinth, not a design concept.
+This is one of the few places in Córdoba where the building itself rewards slow exploration rather than quick check-in and checkout.

 The Patios

 Each palace has its own Andalusian patio: fountains, ornamental arcades, some dating from the 15th century.
-Rooms hold original features — brick vaults, antique azulejos, carved wooden beams.
 The main inner courtyard, shaded by century-old orange trees, is where most guests end up spending more time than they planned.
-The sound of water and thick stone walls do a lot of work when the temperature outside hits 38°C.
+The sound of water and thick stone walls do a lot of work when the temperature outside hits 38°C. In the evenings, when the light drops and the day-trippers have left the neighbourhood, the courtyards feel genuinely quiet, with only the water sound and the distant bells of the Mezquita.
+In April, during the Festival de los Patios, the hotel's own courtyards compete in the city's celebrated patio competition, and the orange blossom scent reaches every room in the building.

 Spa and Pool

-The spa draws on Andalusian hammam tradition with a heated indoor pool under stone vaults.
+The spa draws on Andalusian hammam tradition with a heated indoor pool under stone vaults, a steam room, and a range of massage treatments.
 For a fuller thermal experience in a more intimate setting, the Hammam Al Andalus is just steps away in the Judería.
-The gardens hold an outdoor pool — one of the few in the historic centre surrounded by actual vegetation.
+The gardens hold an outdoor pool, one of the few in the historic centre surrounded by actual vegetation rather than concrete.
+In July and August, this pool fills up after noon; the best hours are 8am to 10am before the heat peaks.

 Where Things Are